GoodnessJames/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - The first printed number is the number passed to your function
 - The last printed number is 98
 - The standard library is not used

+## Conclusion
+I acquired hands-on experience in working with loops and by understanding and effectively utilizing nested loops, I can efficiently process structured data and solve problems that involve multiple levels of iteration in C programs.